spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/pipeline-templates/create.md

 ---
-layout: single
 title:  "Create a Pipeline Template"
-sidebar:
-  nav: guides
+weight: 10
+description: >
+  Create a pipeline template from an existing pipeline parameterize that template
 ---

-This document describes how to create a pipeline template from an existing pipeline, and how to parameterize that template.

 When you create a pipeline template, you start with the underlying JSON of a pipeline that already resembles the template you want.
 You turn this JSON into template JSON.